soapless/Hierarchical_BVAR_fMRI_multisub/README.txt

 	pilot_prior:		a list of prior constants used for the pilot estimation.
 A list containing 4 elements: beta, phi, pi and omega.
 Default is list(phi=list(mean=rep(0, 2*(P*P)*L), var_cov=diag(rep(0.5^2, 2*(P*P)*L))), beta = list(mean=rep(0, 3*P), var_cov=diag(rep(50^2, 3*P))), pi=matrix(rep(1/(1+L),(1+L)*P*P),1+L), omega=c(nu=P+1, psi_omega = diag(P))).
 For beta and phi, it is a list with the 1st element being the vector of the mean and the 2nd element being the variance-covariance matrix for the vector phi (or beta).
 For pi, it is a 2 by (2*L*P^2) matrix, with each column being the probability vector for the multinomial distribution for each element of xi.
 For omega, it is a list with the 1st element being the DF argument and the 2nd element being the scale matrix argument of the Wishart distribution for Omega.
 	pilot_MCMC_setting:	specification of the MCMC size for the pilot estimation, similar to MCMC_setting.
 Default: list(chain_size = 1000L, thin=5L, burn=1000L)
 	pilot_verbose:		print iteration information during the pilot estimation mc.cores:		the number of CPUs to use for parallel computing.
-Default is: min(length(data), 60)
+Default is: min(length(data), detectCores())
 	microtime:		whether to use a finer scale to compute the convolution.
 Default is FALSE
 	pilot_PLOT:		whether to generate a pdf file for results of the preliminary analysis.
 Default is FALSE
 	pilot_pdfname:		if pilot_PLOT=TRUE, this will be the file name of the generated pdf file.
 Default is "pilot_estimation"